jelleoverbeek/wafs/README.md

+# WAFS
+(Web app from scratch)

-# Live demo
+#### Live demo
 https://jelleoverbeek.github.io/wafs/#now-playing

-## Purpose
+#### Purpose
-What does your app do, what’s its purpose (i.e. passing butter)
+This app shows my recent music activity.

-## What you need to know
+#### What you need to know
-What do others need to know about how it works
+This app is build for a school project.
+It's my first app using a object literal pattern.

-## API
+#### API
-Which API does it use and what are the limitations (rate limit)
+it uses the Last.fm API to get info about this music.
+I connected my Spotify to Last.fm to populate the last.fm account.

-## Featured
+## Features

 ## What principles/best practices did you follow